verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ## Install Verrazzano

-Use the Verrazzano CLI to perform the Verrazzano install from your private registry.
+Use the Verrazzano CLI to install Verrazzano from your private registry.

-1. You will need the Verrazzano platform operator manifests file in order to install Verrazzano.
+1. To install Verrazzano, you will need the Verrazzano platform operator manifests file.
 This file is in the distribution at `${DISTRIBUTION_DIR}/manifests/k8s/verrazzano-platform-operator.yaml`.
-1. Install Verrazzano using the Verrazzano CLI.
-The CLI can be found in the distribution archive at `${DISTRIBUTION_DIR}/bin/vz`.
+2. Install Verrazzano using the Verrazzano CLI.
+You can find the CLI in the distribution archive at `${DISTRIBUTION_DIR}/bin/<platform>/vz`.
+   For example, for the Linux operating system on AMD architecture, the path to the CLI is `${DISTRIBUTION_DIR}/bin/linux-amd64/vz`.
+   This path is used in all the sample commands.
    {{< clipboard >}}
 <div class="highlight">

   ```
-  $ ${DISTRIBUTION_DIR}/bin/vz install --image-registry "${MYREG}" --image-prefix "${MYPREFIX}" --manifests ${DISTRIBUTION_DIR}/manifests/k8s/verrazzano-platform-operator.yaml
+  $ ${DISTRIBUTION_DIR}/bin/linux-amd64/vz install --image-registry "${MYREG}" --image-prefix "${MYPREFIX}" --manifests ${DISTRIBUTION_DIR}/manifests/k8s/verrazzano-platform-operator.yaml
   ```
 </div>
 {{< /clipboard >}}

-**NOTE**: The `--manifests` flag is used in this example, to provide the location of the Verrazzano platform operator manifests file.
+**NOTE**: The `--manifests` flag is used in this example to provide the location of the Verrazzano platform operator manifests file.
 If you omit this flag, the `vz` CLI will attempt to download the manifests file.

 Verrazzano supports customizing installation configurations.
 See [Customize Verrazzano]({{< relref "/docs/customize/_index.md" >}}).

-For example, to install Verrazzano using the the prod profile, run the following command:
+For example, to install Verrazzano using the `prod` profile, run the following command:
 {{< clipboard >}}
 <div class="highlight">

   ```
-  $ ${DISTRIBUTION_DIR}/bin/vz install --set profile=prod --image-registry "${MYREG}" --image-prefix "${MYPREFIX}" --manifests ${DISTRIBUTION_DIR}/manifests/k8s/verrazzano-platform-operator.yaml
+  $ ${DISTRIBUTION_DIR}/bin/linux-amd64/vz install --set profile=prod --image-registry "${MYREG}" --image-prefix "${MYPREFIX}" --manifests ${DISTRIBUTION_DIR}/manifests/k8s/verrazzano-platform-operator.yaml
   ```
 </div>
 {{< /clipboard >}}

-For a complete description of Verrazzano CLI options, run `${DISTRIBUTION_DIR}/bin/vz -h`.
+For a complete description of Verrazzano CLI options, run `${DISTRIBUTION_DIR}/bin/linux-amd64/vz -h`.

 ## Configuring access to an insecure private registry